MAF1981/MMM-Homematic-Heaters/README.md

 </table>

 ## Troubleshooting
 Make sure the the XML-API addon is working fine.
-If you setup the addon and your Homematic central control unit with default values, you should be able to see a list of all your connected devices by clicking the following URL: <a href="http://homematic-ccu2/config/xmlapi/devicelist.cgi" target="_blank">http://homematic-ccu2/config/xmlapi/devicelist.cgi</a>
+If you setup the addon and your HomeMatic central control unit with default values, you should be able to see a list of all your connected devices by clicking the following URL: <a href="http://homematic-ccu2/config/xmlapi/devicelist.cgi" target="_blank">http://homematic-ccu2/config/xmlapi/devicelist.cgi</a>

 ## Side notes
 The requests via the XML-API addon does not require a login!
 If your HomeMatic control central unit is accessible without special protection via the Internet, this can be a serious security issue!